 For patients with visual dysfunction, developing and strengthening visual skills and improving the functioning of the visual system can greatly reduce feelings of dizziness and imbalance.

 Anyone suffering from dizzy spells should have a functional visual assessment to measure all areas of visual functioning, especially depth and space perception.
 Even slight visual dysfunction, such as reduced visual skills or visual processing, can cause or exacerbate dizziness and other symptoms.

 It’s important to note that this type of visual assessment goes beyond that of a standard eye exam.
 Patients with 20/20 vision can still have problems with visual skills or processing that go undetected and undiagnosed for years.

 If visual dysfunction is found, your eye doctor may prescribe a personalized program of vision therapy.
 This form of therapy involves the use of specialized eye exercises, prisms and therapeutic lenses that recalibrate how the brain and eyes work together.

 Vision therapy also involves a tailor-made regimen of visual exercises that are performed in-office, as well as between office sessions, as an at-home component to treatment.

-If you or a loved one has been diagnosed with a balance disorder like Meniere’s disease, or has gone through vestibular rehabilitation with no improvement, speak with Dr. Ingryd Lorenzana about the benefits of vision therapy.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+If you or a loved one has been diagnosed with a balance disorder like Meniere’s disease, or has gone through vestibular rehabilitation with no improvement, speak with Dr. Ingryd Lorenzana about the benefits of vision therapy.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.